rbmarliere/tboox-api/readme.md

 * Unsubscribe from an uuid specifiable user.

 ###### POST /api/user/login
-* Logs the user in the api middleware using the POST parameter 'user'
+* Logs the user in the api middleware using the POST parameter 'object'

 ## License